joetanx/conjur-cluster/README.md

 podman exec conjur sv stop conjur
 ```

-❗❗❗ **Warning**: failure simulaton is irreversible, perform recovery procedures below to repair the cluster health
+❗❗❗ **Warning**: failure simulaton is irreversible, once the leader node has failed, you neeed to perform recovery procedures below to repair the cluster health

-#### 7.1.2.1 Confirm that the Keepalived detected the change and moved the virtual IP to the new leader node
+#### 7.1.2.1 Confirm that Keepalived detected the change and moved the virtual IP to the new leader node
 👀 Observe the logs and interfaces across the Conjur cluster nodes to see how Keepalived tracks the leader node changes and assign the virtual IP address according to [the steps described above](#41-how-does-keepalived-work-for-conjur-cluster)
 - Below cURL commands should succeed and output should show details of the new leader
 ```console